Nationwide offers the cheapest home insurance in Nevada — a policy costs $591 per year, or $49 per month, on average.

 Most common homeowners insurance perils in Nevada

 Sometimes, insurers won't offer coverage in areas of the country that are particularly prone to fires.
-You'll have to talk to your provider to make sure that your policy would safeguard your property in the event of a destructive wildfire.
-If not, you might have to get a separate insurance policy to protect your home against only the damage from fires.
+For this reason, it's important to talk to your provider to make sure that your policy would safeguard your property in the event of a destructive wildfire.
+If not, you might have to purchase a separate insurance policy to protect your home against only the damage from fires.

-As a last resort, you also have the option to purchase a FAIR policy.
-These policies are provided by taxpayers and private insurers and are available to property owners that insurers view as too risky to insure.
-If you've been denied fire coverage from several companies, a FAIR policy gives you bare-bones coverage for a price that's not very different from a regular insurance policy.
+As a last resort, homeowners can purchase a Fair Access to Insurance Requirements (FAIR) policy.
+These policies are subsidized by taxpayers and private insurers and are available to property owners that insurers view as too risky to insure.
+If you've been denied fire coverage from several companies, a FAIR policy offers bare-bones coverage for a price that's not very different from a regular insurance policy.
 You may also be able to get a FAIR policy that covers only fire damage and pair it with a regular homeowners policy.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.